-- December 29, 2019:Turkey deports two foreign terrorist fighters back to the Netherlands.
+- December 29, 2019: Turkey deports two foreign terrorist fighters back to the Netherlands.

 It is not confirmed which jihadist group the deportees belonged to, but it is suspected they were affiliated with ISIS.
-Source: Hurriyet Daily News [117] - November 25, 2019: Two men are arrested by the anti-terrorist Special Interventions Service and are charged with "attempting to commit a jihadist attack."

-The two men sought to use at least one suicide bomb vest and one car bomb in attacks leading into the Christmas holiday season.
-Source: Irish Times [118]

-• March 18, 2019: A gunman opens fire on a tram in the Dutch city of Utrecht, killing four and injuring five others.
+Source: Hurriyet Daily News - November 25, 2019: Two men are arrested by the anti-terrorist Special Interventions Service and are charged with "attempting to commit a jihadist attack." - The two men sought to use at least one suicide bomb vest and one car bomb in attacks leading into the Christmas holiday season.
+Source: Irish Times - March 18, 2019: A gunman opens fire on a tram in the Dutch city of Utrecht, killing four and injuring five others.
 Police begin searching the area after the attacker escapes.
 Authorities raise the terror threat level in the Utrecht province to its highest level amid the possibility of a "terrorist motive."
-Police arrest the suspected gunman, Turkishborn Gokmen Tanis, after an eight-hour manhunt.
+Police arrest the suspected gunman, Turkish-born Gokmen Tanis, after an eight-hour manhunt.
 Two others suspected of involvement are also arrested.
 On March 20, 2020, a Dutch court convicts Gokmen Tunis of murder with a terrorist motive and sentences him to life in prison.
-Sources: Associated Press [2], Associated Press [3], Reuters [4], New York Times [5]
+Sources: Associated Press, Associated Press, Reuters, New York Times - September 28, 2018: Police arrest seven men, between ages 21 and 34, who are suspected of planning a multisite terrorist attack involving guns, grenades, and explosives.